-NCEA Level Requirements Level 1 80 credits are required at any level which must include 10 credits of literacy and 10 credits of numeracy.
-Literacy can be gained through: - Achievement standards - Specified achievement standards available through a range of subjects (minimum total of 10 credits), OR Unit standards - package of three literacy unit standards (total of 10 credits - all three required).
-Numeracy can be gained through: - Achievement standards - Specified achievement standards available through a range of subjects (minimum total of 10 credits), OR Unit standards - package of three numeracy unit standards (total of 10 credits - all three required).
-Level 2 60 credits at level 2 or above + 20 credits from any level + Have level 1 Numeracy and Literacy Level 3 60 credits at level 3 or above + 20 credits from level 2 or above + Have level 1 Numeracy and Literacy University Entrance Literacy 10 credits (five in reading and five in writing) at Level 2 and above from specific standards.
-University Entrance attain NCEA Level 3 achieve 14 credits at level three in each of three subjects from the list of approved subjects. achieve Level 1 numeracy (see above) achieve UE literacy (see above)
+NCEA Level Requirements Level 1 60 credits are required at any level.
+(Level 1 not being done in 2025) In addition, for all levels Literacy minimum of ten credits must be gained through: Co-requisite standards in Reading and Writing (both standards needed) or Achievement standards - Specified achievement standards available through a range of subjects Numeracy minimum of ten credits must be gained through: Co-requisite standard in Numeracy or Achievement standards - Specified achievement standards available through a range of subjects Level 2 60 credits at level 2 or above + Have level 1 Numeracy and Literacy Level 3 60 credits at level 3 or above + Have level 1 Numeracy and Literacy University Entrance Literacy 10 credits (five in reading and five in writing) at Level 2 and above from specific standards.
+University Entrance attain NCEA Level 3 achieve 14 credits at level three in each of three subjects from the list of approved subjects. achieve Level 1 numeracy and literacy (see above) achieve UE literacy (see above)